adamfowlerit/msportals.io/index.md

 title: All MS Portals
 search: true
 ---
-Welcome to this community driven project to list all of Microsoft's portals in one place.
+Welcome to this community driven project to list all of Microsoft's portals (and some third party portals) in one place.
 [Submit an issue](https://github.com/adamfowlerit/msportals.io/issues) for any amendments to these links.

 {% include portal.html portal="admin" %}
 {% include portal.html portal="user" %}